 Sheila Farmer, a sex worker who worked with other women from premises for safety had charges of brothel-keeping dismissed in Croydon Crown Court.
 She worked with other women since being viciously raped and attacked whilst working alone.

-Ms Farmer left court with over 20 supporters delighted and relieved that she no longer faces a criminal conviction and possible prison sentence.
+left court with over 20 supporters delighted and relieved that she no longer faces a criminal conviction and possible prison sentence.
 Ms Farmer suffers from severe diabetes and a malignant brain tumour.
-Her doctor had provided evidence
+Her doctor had provided evidence that an onerous

 Sheila Farmer commented: